Skip to main content

 After adding tables with either option:

-1. Update the Sync Rules in your YAML config (Step 2) to include the new tables
+1. Update the Sync Rules to include the new tables in the sync_rules section of your YAML config.

-2. Re-encode the YAML to base64 and update the POWERSYNC_CONFIG_B64 environment variable
+2. Re-encode the YAML config to base64 and update the POWERSYNC_CONFIG_B64 environment variable.
+See Understanding the PowerSync Service Configuration for more details.

 replication: